sunpy/sunpy/docs/guide/units-coordinates.rst

-It is also possible to convert three dimensional positions to astrophysical frames defined in Astropy, for example `~astropy.coordimates.ICRS`.
+It is also possible to convert three dimensional positions to astrophysical frames defined in Astropy, for example `~astropy.coordinates.ICRS`.

   >>> c.transform_to('icrs')
   <SkyCoord (ICRS): (ra, dec, distance) in (deg, deg, km)